TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 Set `browser.tabs.closeWindowWithLastTab` to `false`: doesn't close the browser when the last tab is closed

 Set `security.OCSP.require` to `false`: the OCSP server is down almost daily, and OCSP is basically pointless (also, looking at my MITM, the OCSP server seem to be a Google domain)

+## Firefox toolbar

+In the toolbar/navbar (the thing at the top containing your tabs and everything):

+- Right click on the "Show sidebars" button (the thing on the left) and click "Remove from Toolbar" - It provides nothing, this is just Mozilla copying Vivaldi's UI (and more is coming) because their own designers are incompetent

+- Right click on the "Account" button (the thing on the right) and click "Remove from Toolbar"

+- Right click on the "View recent browsing across windows and devices" button (the thing at the top on the left of the tabs) and click "Remove from Toolbar"

 ---